zdcthomas/decky_dict/README.md

 This template relies on the user having `pnpm` installed on their system.
 This can be downloaded from `npm` itself which is recommended.

+We also depend on [xcb](https://xcb.freedesktop.org/), and the headers are required on the system to link against.
+We use xcb for key listening events, and simple box drawing for OCR capture coordinates.

 #### Linux

 ```bash